Manipur: 1 PREPAK cadre arrested, weapon seized in Kamjong

 Imphal: Central security forces taking a close vigil along the international Indo-Myanmar border apprehended a cadre of the proscribed People’s Revolutionary Party of Kangleipak (PREPAK) along with an arm and ammunition.

-Security forces made the arrest and seizure in an area of Taret River under Kasom Khullen Police Station, Kamjong District of Manipur, during the past 36 hours, officials reported on Saturday.
+Security forces made the arrest and seizure in an area of Taret River under Kasom Khullen Police Station, Kamjong District of Manipur, during the past 36 hours, officials reported.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to the report, the Assam Rifles carried out the operation acting on a reliable source, leading to the arrest of the PREPAK cadre.
+According to the report, the Assam Rifles carried out the operation acting on a reliable source and apprehended the said cadre.

 Authorities later identified the arrested individual as Jameson Ngangbam (21), a resident of Thangmeiband Yumnam Leirak, Imphal West District.